GluuFederation/zero-trust-demo/jans/README.md

-1. **Register for new account with CAC/PIV card**  If a person has a smart card, they can present it during the registration process, and we should pick up the subject DN which has their name and `edipi`.
+1. **Register for new account with CAC/PIV card**  If a person has a smart card, they can present it during the registration process, and we should pick up the subject DN which has their name and `edipi`;
-1. **Register for new account (no CAC/PIV card)**  If the person does not yet have a CAC/PIV card, we should enroll email and an SMS number.
+1. **Register for new account (no CAC/PIV card)**  If the person does not yet have a CAC/PIV card, we should enroll email and an SMS number;
-1. **Associate a CAC card against existing account**  This use case is possible when a person registered before they obtained a CAC/PIV, and then want to associate their smart card with their account.
+1. **Associate a CAC card against existing account**  This use case is possible when a person registered before they obtained a CAC/PIV, and then want to associate their smart card with their account;
-1. **Registration for account with duplicate email** Do not allow.
+1. **Registration for account with duplicate email** Do not allow;
-1. **Required fields for registration**
+1. **Required fields for registration**;
-1. **CAPTCHA**
+1. **CAPTCHA**;
-1. **Password strength algorithm** Password policy should be customized.
+1. **Password strength algorithm** Password policy should be customized;
 Example of some implemented password policy:
 "The minimum password length is 15 characters, containing at least one lowercase letter, one uppercase letter, one number, and one special character".
-1. **Disable automatic account enablement**  The Janssen Server admin can restrict enrollment to certain domains.
+1. **Disable automatic account enablement**  The Janssen Server admin can restrict enrollment to certain domains;
 1. **Redirect from Smart Card Login for unregistered person**.

 ###  1.2.
 Authentication

-1. **FIDO2** The end user's FIDO2 device is used for identification.
+1. **FIDO2** The end user's FIDO2 device is used for identification;
-1. **email identifier** The end-user's email address is used for identification (i.e. the email is the username).
+1. **email identifier** The end-user's email address is used for identification (i.e. the email is the username);
 1. **Smart Card**  The end user clicks on a button, which should prompt their browser to enable the selection of an X.509 certificate.

 ###  1.3.
 Credential Management

-1. **FIDO2** The end user should be able to enroll FIDO2 device(s), wihich can be used during authentication.
+1. **FIDO2** The end user should be able to enroll FIDO2 device(s), wihich can be used during authentication;
-1. **Smart Card** The end user should be able to enroll a CAC/PIV card, and to view the details of an associated X.509 certificate.
+1. **Smart Card** The end user should be able to enroll a CAC/PIV card, and to view the details of an associated X.509 certificate;
-1. **SMS**  The end user should be able to view, add, and remove an associated phone number to receive SMS notifications.
+1. **SMS**  The end user should be able to view, add, and remove an associated phone number to receive SMS notifications;
 1. **Change Password** End users should be able to change their password, provided the new password meets the associated password complexity.